Kristina01111000/lavendersite/README.md

 - the bundles can be bought through square, people who want other things need to use the spreadsheet

 - look into the best plugin to connect social media and the site, she wants changes to the homepage every so often

-For Update email:
-- default image for woocommerce changed, and logo changed to correct colors
-- hid allproducts page
-- possible to get a pdf of the order form for people? the excel file is attached, but a pdf wouold probably be better